othiagocorreia/bot-spammer/README.md

         git clone https://github.com/thiagodk0/bot-spammer

 * After that, you need to install the modules that are used in program.
-You can install PyAutoGUI [here](https://pyautogui.readthedocs.io/en/latest/install.html#:~:text=To%20install%20PyAutoGUI%2C%20install%20the%20pyautoguipackage%20from%20PyPI,2019%2C%20the%20Pillow%20module%20doesn%E2%80%99t%20support%20Python%203.8.), and time[here](https://pypi.org/project/python-time/)
+You can install PyAutoGUI [here](https://pyautogui.readthedocs.io/en/latest/install.html#:~:text=To%20install%20PyAutoGUI%2C%20install%20the%20pyautoguipackage%20from%20PyPI,2019%2C%20the%20Pillow%20module%20doesn%E2%80%99t%20support%20Python%203.8.), and time [here](https://pypi.org/project/python-time/)

 # The Modules